 Informal ways of dealing with complaints include:

-- the person complaining deals with it themselves but may seek advice from a supervisor, HR or union rep, or an equal opportunity contact person
+- Seeking advice from a supervisor, HR or union representative, or an equal opportunity contact person before taking direct action.

-- you bring the two sides together to conciliate, and the issue is resolved without investigation
+- Bringing the two sides together to conciliate, and the issue is resolved without investigation.

-- you organise general staff training and discussions to promote discrimination and harassment policies.
+- Organising general staff training and discussions to promote discrimination and harassment policies.

-Some informal solutions can be reached without staff even knowing a complaint has been made.
+Some informal solutions can be reached without the staff member even knowing a complaint has been made.